Upcoming Events

 5 p.m.

 Saturdays, July 11, 18 at 5:00 p.m.; Learn about the Sun’s powerful magnetic fields and superhot plasma that vent in dramatic flares, violent solar tornadoes, and the largest eruptions in the solar system: Coronal Mass Ejections.
-Perfect for ages 12 and up, and anyone curious about the Sun.
+Recommended for ages 12 and up.

 6:30 p.m.